vshcheglov/k8test/README.md

 BATCH_OFFSET_SECONDS=3600
 EMAIL_NOTIFICATION_FROM=service@example.net
 ```

+### MySQL

+Depending on the number of consumers, you should adjust the `max_connections` setting in your MySQL configuration.

+In the current `supervisord.conf`, there are 180 consumer processes.
+Therefore, you need to increase your `max_connections` by 180.

 ## Importing test data
 If you want to test the application, you can create a test MySQL database and then import its schema: